Give notice of your marriage or civil partnership

 Your notice of marriage or civil partnership will be valid for twelve months from the date you give notice.

 The notice is only valid for the ceremony location that you state at the time of giving notice.
-If you decide to change the venue, a new notice must be given and the notice waiting period of 28 to 70 days will need to be completed again.
+If you decide to change the venue, a fresh notice and fee will be required and the notice waiting period of 28 or 70 days will need to be completed again.

-It's very important to allow plenty of time to complete this legal process of giving notice before the ceremony is due to take place.
-Further information can be obtained from the GOV.UK website.
+It's important to allow plenty of time to complete this legal process of giving notice before the ceremony is due to take place.

-Please note, you must provide the registrar with a unique 6 digit code at your appointment.
+- you must provide the registrar with a unique 6-digit share code at your appointment.
 If you attend your appointment without a unique code your appointment cannot proceed and you will be required to rebook.
-To obtain the unique code from the GOV.Uk website.
+You can obtain the unique code from the GOV.Uk website.

 Documents required when giving notice

-In order to give notice of marriage, both parties will be required to produce one piece of evidence from each relevant section below at the time of the notice appointment.
+In order to give notice of marriage or civil partnership, both parties will be required to produce one piece of evidence from each relevant section below at the time of the notice appointment.

 - valid Home Office travel documents

-- if your passport is currently retained by the Home Office, it's your responsibility to contact your caseworker to request for a certified copy of the passport to be emailed to firstname.lastname@example.org
+- if your passport is currently retained by the Home Office, it's your responsibility to contact your caseworker or Home Office to request a certified copy of the passport.
+This must be emailed to firstname.lastname@example.org

-- utility bills (not older than 3 months); includes gas, electricity, water, telephone, but not mobile
+- utility bills (no older than 3 months); includes gas, electricity, water, telephone, but not mobile

-- bank/building society statement (not older than 1 month from the date of your appointment)
+- bank/building society statement (no older than 1 month from the date of your appointment)